 I use the word “close” loosely here.
 We’ve stayed about an hour away from many National Parks and just drive in each day.
 A lot of the parks we visit are very remote so there’s not much around.
 If you want to stay inside the park you have to book pretty far in advance and it’s really expensive.
 I’ve only stayed inside one park, Grand Canyon National Park, when I went with my sister and cousin before I really started hiking.
 Typically, we book through AirBNB or a similar website.

-What additional tips would you add to this list?
+Are there any additional tips that you would add to this list?